PLSysSec/cargo-scan/README.md

 ## Citing this repository

-If you want to cite this repository, please consider citing our technical report.
+If you want to cite this repository, please consider citing our paper at ESOP 2026:
-The current draft (in submission) is available below:

 - *Auditing Rust Crates Effectively.* Lydia Zoghbi, David Thien, Ranjit Jhala, Deian Stefan, and Caleb Stanford.
-Preprint (2024).
-[Draft Link](https://web.cs.ucdavis.edu/~cdstanford/doc/2024/CargoScan-draft.pdf)
+Experience report at European Symposium on Programming (ESOP), part of the International Joint Conferences On Theory and Practice of Software (ETAPS), April 2026.
+[PDF](https://web.cs.ucdavis.edu/~cdstanford/doc/2026/ESOP26.pdf)

 You may also cite the repository directly: